-401(k) retirement plans, which include most Solo 401(k) plans, allow account owners to borrow up to $50,000 from their account.
-This personal loan offers the account owner a versatile line of credit, including cash to invest in other opportunities that may not otherwise be accessible within the plan itself.
+Did you know that 401(k) account owners, including holders of Solo 401(k) plans, can borrow up to $50,000 from their account?
+This personal loan offers a versatile line of credit, including cash to invest in other opportunities that may not otherwise be accessible within the plan itself.

 First, let’s review the IRS rules for 401(k) personal loans:

-Now that we’ve covered the IRS basics, let’s look at some of the more common reasons savers take a loan from their 401(k):
+Now that we’ve covered the IRS basics, let’s look at some of the more common reasons investors may take a loan from their 401(k):

-- Personal Reasons: When someone needs cash to pay bills, eliminate debt, or use for other investment purposes, they can take a loan from their 401 (k).
-There are NO IRS guidelines stating “what” the funds may or may not be used for.
-As an example, you could use the 401(k) funds to pay off a car loan.
+- Personal Reasons: Because there are no IRS guidelines stating what you must use a 401(k) loan for, you have the flexibility to use the loan as cash to pay bills, eliminate debt, or any other investment purpose.
+For example, you could use the 401(k) funds to pay off a car loan.
 Instead of paying the dealer or bank interest, an individual could pay themselves and grow their 401(k).

-- Purchase of a Primary Residence: When borrowing for the purchase of a primary residence, an individual can borrow up to $50,000 and the loan duration can be longer than 5 years.
-There are two key aspects to be aware of: 1) the plan documents must have specific language about borrowing for the purchase of a primary residence; and 2) the 401 (k) plan documents determine the maximum length of the loan.
-Practically speaking, the loan duration could be anywhere from 5 – 30 years.
-Please note this only applies to a primary residence; you cannot get the extended loan duration for second homes or investment properties (see next).
+- Purchase of a Primary Residence: When borrowing for the purchase of a primary residence, an individual can borrow up to $50,000 from their 401(k) with a loan duration lasting longer than 5 years.
+You do need to keep in mind that the plan documents must have specific language about borrowing for the purchase of a primary residence and outline the maximum length of the loan.
+Practically speaking, the loan duration could be anywhere from five to 30 years.
+Please note this only applies to a primary residence; you cannot get the extended loan duration for second homes or investment properties.

-- Investing Beyond Your Existing 401(k) Platform Lineup: An investor may wish to use retirement funds to invest in assets beyond their 401 (k) plan sponsor approved platform lineup (eg the typical 10-20 mutual funds).
-In addition, 401(k) loans can provide a path to investing in businesses you own as borrowed money from a 401(k) is not considered retirement money, and therefore is an acceptable source of funds for these investments.
+- Investing Beyond Your Existing 401(k) Platform Lineup: Investors may wish to use retirement funds to invest in assets beyond their plan-approved platform lineup (e.g., the typical 10-20 mutual funds).
+In addition, 401(k) loans can provide a path to investing in businesses you own as borrowed money from a 401(k) is not considered retirement money.
 More broadly, 401(k) loans can be used for direct real estate investing, a popular option here at New Direction Trust Company, as well as virtually any other asset class you may select.

 Does your 401(k) plan offer the personal loan feature?
-It’s easy to determine – simply contact your plan administrator and ask.
-For Solo 401(k) plans such as those offered by New Direction Trust Company, the account owner is often the plan administrator and the personal loan feature is generally established when the plan is created.
+It’s easy to determine: simply contact your plan administrator and ask.
+For Solo 401(k) plans such as those offered by NDTCO, the account owner is often the plan administrator and the personal loan feature is generally established when the plan is created.